FEATURED ON

 • Pushing a rigid rod too hard: Steel rods or stiff wire can puncture a bend, damage a corroded section, or create a new leak point inside the pipe.

-• Ignoring underground connections: Forcing debris into a buried stormwater line without checking its condition can shift the blockage further down and create a much larger drainage problem.
+• Ignoring underground connections: Forcing debris into a buried stormwater line without checking its condition can shift the blockage further down and create a much larger drainage problem, potentially affecting the Sydney Water network.

 • Working without a stable ladder: Overreaching or losing balance while clearing a downpipe increases the risk of falls and can also pull the pipe away from the wall if used for support.